Frau Holle: Origins and attestations

-Marija Gimbutas names Hulda (or Holda, Holla, Holle) as having originally been an ancient Germanic supreme goddess who predates most of the Germanic pantheon, including deities such as Odin, Thor, Freya, and Loki, continuing traditions of pre-Indo-European Neolithic Europe.

 As Christianity slowly replaced Germanic paganism during the Early Middle Ages, many of the old customs were gradually lost or assimilated into Christian tradition.
 By the end of the High Middle Ages, Germanic paganism was almost completely marginalized and blended into rural folklore, in which the character of Frau Hulda eventually survived.

 In Germanic pre-Christian folklore, Hulda, Holda, Holle, and Holla were all names to denote a single being.
 Hulda is also related to the Germanic figure of Perchta.
 She dwells at the bottom of a well, rides a wagon, and first taught the craft of making linen from flax.
 According to Erika Timm, Perchta emerged from an amalgamation of Germanic and pre-Germanic, probably Celtic, traditions of the Alpine regions after the Migration Period in the Early Middle Ages.

-Holle is the goddess to whom children who died as infants go, and alternatively known as both the Dunkle Großmutter (Dark Grandmother) and the Weisse Frau (White Lady), elements which are more typically associated with the Grimms' fairy tale as well.
+Holle is the goddess to whom children who died as infants go, and alternatively known as both the Dunkel Großmutter (Dark Grandmother) and the Weisse Frau (White Lady), elements which are more typically associated with the Grimms' fairy tale as well.

 Frau Holle's festival is in the middle of winter, the time when humans retreat indoors from the cold.
 It may be of significance that the Twelve Days of Christmas were originally the Zwölften ("the Twelve"), which like the same period in the Celtic calendar were an intercalary period during which the dead were thought to roam abroad.

 Holda's connection to the spirit world through the magic of spinning and weaving has associated her with witchcraft in Catholic German folklore.
 She was considered to ride with witches on distaffs, which closely resemble the brooms that witches are thought to ride.
 Likewise, Holda was often identified with Diana in old church documents.
-As early as the beginning of the 11th century she appears to have been known as the leader of women, and of female nocturnal spirits, which "in common parlance are called Hulden from Holda".
+As early as the beginning of the 11th century, she appears to have been known as the leader of women, and of female nocturnal spirits, which "in common parlance are called Hulden from Holda".
 These women would leave their houses in spirit, going "out through closed doors in the silence of the night, leaving their sleeping husbands behind".
 They would travel vast distances through the sky, to great feasts, or to battles amongst the clouds.